cher-ami/transitions-manager/README.md

 localStorage.debug = "TransitionsManager:*"
 ```

-- Optionaly, pass a name param to the instance allows to print it on the debug namespace.
+- Optionally, pass a name parameter to the instance to print it in the debug namespace.

 ```ts
 Header.transitionsManager = new TransitionsManager({ name: "Header" })